-Samsung One UI is the replacement for Samsung’s current custom skin, Samsung Experience.
+Samsung One UI is the replacement to Experience UI, Samsung’s current custom skin.
 And it is looking so good that I am loving it.

 Those who have followed MobilityArena for many years will remember how much I disliked TouchWiz.
 TouchWiz was Samsung’s first Android skin and was released in 2010.
 It was perhaps my most disliked Android skin for years.

 But Samsung got to work and replaced TouchWiz with Samsung Experience in late 2016.
 I have been using a Galaxy S9 Plus for some months now and I can tell you that Experience UI is a huge improvement over TouchWiz.
 See my Galaxy S9 Plus review.

 From what I have seen of Samsung One UI, I am excited about it and looking forward to January 2019 when it will be rolled out with Android 9 Pie update to the S9+.

 One UI helps you focus on what really matters to you.
 With hardware and software working together in harmony, see only what you need, using and viewing your phone with an experience that feels second nature.
 Because it’s the small details that make a big difference.

 One UI packs all the extra features and customisation options that Experience UI already offers.
 The big change is in the user interface – what we see and how we experience it.

 Samsung says one key thing they did was declutter the screen so everything is easier on the eyes.
 I like.

 And then, there is Night Mode for easier reading and usage in the dark.
 Can I hope for a system-wide implementation of this?
 I shall keep fingers crossed.